Skip to main content

 • Understand music in context

-This is achieved through developing skills in Music Literacy and Aural skills – turning symbol into sound and turning sound into symbol.
-Flowing from this, knowledge and skills are developed in rhythm, pitch and melody, tempo, dynamics, texture, harmony, structure and timbre.
+This is achieved through developing skills in Music Literacy and Aural skills—turning symbols into sound and turning sound into symbols.
+From this, knowledge and skills are developed in rhythm, pitch and melody, tempo, dynamics, texture, harmony, structure, and timbre.

 Learning a musical instrument: Learning a musical instrument will never be more affordable or as easy to manage.
 Grammar offers a wide range of lessons on most musical instruments from some of the best instrumental teachers in New Zealand.
-Learning an instrument is optional, but is necessary if considering Option Music in Form 4 or above.
-Students who are interested in Music but do not currently play an instrument should seek further information here.
+Learning an instrument is optional but is necessary if considering Option Music in Form 4 or above.
+Students interested in music but not currently playing an instrument should seek further information here.

-We recommend talking to a member of staff in the Music Department for advice: not every instrument is available for lessons and making a good choice is important.
+We recommend talking to a staff member in the Music Department for advice: not every instrument is available for lessons, and making a good choice is important.

 Student Pathways: Students who wish to continue their studies at a higher level should seek admission to Form 4 Option Music and the Pre-Q Music course in Form 5.
 Music can be studied as a subject at all year levels on both the NCEA and Cambridge pathways.
-Study in Music contributes to University Entrance qualifications and can be continued at tertiary level.
+Studying Music contributes to University Entrance qualifications and can be continued at the tertiary level.

 Prerequisites: This course builds on the Music principles covered in the Form 3 Music course.
-Students wishing to take this course should be currently and actively engaged in learning and playing an instrument or singing.
-If a student does not currently play an instrument or sing but is determined to learn and practice hard, we will support their entry onto the course.
+Students wishing to take this course should be actively engaged in learning and playing an instrument or singing.
+If a student does not currently play an instrument or sing but is determined to learn and practice hard, we will support their entry into the course.

 Students are encouraged to take instrumental or vocal lessons and join music ensembles to develop their skills and supplement classroom learning.